KnpLabs/KnpMenu/doc/04-Iterators.md

 >`\RecursiveIteratorIterator`, it will simply give you the direct children
 >like when using the iterator of the item.

-The final iterator does not contain the root item, as we started the iteration on its children.
-Fortunately, the `RecursiveItemIterator` does not expect getting an item but any iterator over menu items.
-This allows adding the root in the final iterator by changing the inner iterator:
+As you can see, the final iterator does not contain the root item (``A``).
+The reason is simple: the recursive iteration started only on its children.
+Fortunately, the `RecursiveItemIterator` accept any iterator over menu items, not only items themselves.
+This allows you to add the root item in the final iterator by changing the iterator wrapped in the `RecursiveItemIterator`:

 ```php
 <?php